PsychlytxTD/PsychlytX-Archived-/psychlytx/README.md

 2. These comments get parsed by roxygen and turned into the help files you see when you use `?`.
 For example, after building this package you can use `?t_rel`, and the help page will be shown (currently incomplete)

+---

+## Reactive Values

+I've also added a brief note of `reactiveValues()` to the PHQ9 `server` function.
+[Here](https://riptutorial.com/shiny/example/32342/reactivevalues) is a good example of them in use